 Estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant.
 Estimates are made on the assumption the Company will continue as a going concern and are based on information available at the time of preparation.
 Estimates may be revised where the circumstance on which they were based change or where new information becomes available.
 Future outcomes can differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.
 These accounting policies and accounting estimates are critical to the understanding of the business and to the results of operations.
-For the three-month and six-month periods ended December 31, 2023, there were no material changes to the critical accounting estimates used by the Company from those reported in the annual MD&A and annual financial statements for the year ended June 30, 2023.
+For the three-month and nine-month periods ended March 31, 2024, there were no material changes to the critical accounting estimates used by the Company from those reported in the annual MD&A and annual financial statements for the year ended June 30, 2023.
+In addition, significant accounting judgements and estimate are used in the determination of the fair value of assets and liabilities acquired in a business combination, including trademarks, goodwill and the Non-controlling Interest Obligation as described in Note 4 to the interim condensed consolidated financial statements for the three-month and nine-month and nine-month and nine-month periods ended March 31, 2024.